ebdrup/json-schema-benchmark/README.md

 JSV failed the test &quot;anyOf, neither anyOf valid&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

 JSV failed the test &quot;anyOf with base schema, both anyOf invalid&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

-JSV did not set default property in test &quot;invalid type for default, still valid when the invalid default is used&quot;

-JSV did not set default property in test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 JSV failed the test &quot;valid definition, valid definition schema&quot;.
 Expected result: true but validator returned: false